mpalpha/EThamiyoca/README.md

-# hamiyoca - Hash me if you can
+# Ehamiyoca - ETHash me if you can

 ## Getting Started